marcellapantarotto/TP1/README.md

 - **test-springmass.cpp** creates the objects mass1 and mass2, with a connecting spring, end calculates the movement of the balls while they are in free fall.
 The time interval `(dt)` determined here helps to create the frames for an output, that latter was used to generate the plot analyses.

 ### Class Diagram
-Created with the help of `https://www.lucidchart.com/`
+Created with the help of `https://www.lucidchart.com/`, expressed in the `Springmass_classdiagram.png` file.
 ![diagram](https://github.com/marcellapantarotto/TP1/blob/master/Springmass_classdiagram.png)

 ### Graphic